Quickstart ebuild guide

 When the src_prepare phase is overridden, it must be ensured that eapply_user is called.

-Ebuild with USE Flags
+Ebuild with USE flags

 Now for some USE flags.
 Here's dev-libs/libiconv/libiconv-1.9.2.ebuild, a replacement iconv for libc implementations which don't have their own.